espressopp/espressopp/paper/paper.md

 - **Python interface**: Full simulation control and analysis scripting in Python.
 - **Extensibility**: Modular design allows easy addition of new force fields, integrators, or analysis tools.

+# Impact
+Espresso++ has been applied in numerous scientific studies, including investigations of:

+- Polymer rheology and entanglement effects
+- Lipid membranes and vesicle dynamics
+- Colloidal self-assembly
+- Active matter and microswimmers

+It is actively maintained and extended by a community of researchers, with contributions from multiple institutions.
+Its flexible architecture makes it a valuable tool for developing novel coarse-grained models and algorithms in soft matter research.

+# Research Projects using ESPResSo++ in the last 5 years:

+- Grommes, Dirk and Bruch, Olaf and Imhof, Wolfgang and Reith, Dirk, "Coarse-Grained Molecular Dynamics Study of the Melting Dynamics in Long Alkanes", POLYMERS (2025), doi:10.3390/polym17182500

+- Gholami, Abbas and Kloth, Sebastian and Xu, Zhen-Hao and Kremer, Kurt and Vogel, Michael and Stuehn, Torsten and Rudzinski, Joseph F., "Structure and dynamics of ionic liquids under shear flow", JOURNAL OF CHEMICAL PHYSICS (2025), doi:10.1063/5.0279946

+- Grommes, Dirk and Bruch, Olaf and Reith, Dirk, "Mimicking Polymer Processing Conditions on the Meso-Scale: Relaxation and Crystallization in Polyethylene Systems after Uni- and Biaxial Stretching", MOLECULES (2024), doi:10.3390/molecules29143391

+- Hsu, Hsiao-Ping and Kremer, Kurt, "Entanglement-Stabilized Nanoporous Polymer Films Made by Mechanical Deformation", MACROMOLECULES (2024), doi:10.1021/acs.macromol.4c00187

+- Hsu, Hsiao-Ping and Kremer, Kurt,
+"Glass transition temperature of (ultra-)thin polymer films", JOURNAL OF CHEMICAL PHYSICS (2023), doi:10.1063/5.0165902

+- Vance, James and Xu, Zhen-Hao and Tretyakov, Nikita and Stuehn, Torsten and Rampp, Markus and Eibl, Sebastian and Junghans, Christoph and Brinkmann, Andre, "Code modernization strategies for short-range non-bonded molecular dynamics simulations", COMPUTER PHYSICS COMMUNICATIONS (2023), doi:10.1016/j.cpc.2023.108760

+- Ohkuma, Takahiro and Hagita, Katsumi and Murashima, Takahiro and Deguchi, Tetsuo, "Miscibility and exchange chemical potential of ring polymers in symmetric ring-ring blends", SOFT MATTER (2023), doi:10.1039/d3sm00108c

+- Grommes, Dirk and Schenk, Martin R. and Bruch, Olaf and Reith, Dirk, "Initial Crystallization Effects in Coarse-Grained Polyethylene Systems after Uni- and Biaxial Stretching in Blow-Molding Cooling Scenarios", POLYMERS (2022), doi:10.3390/polym14235144

+- Grommes, Dirk and Schenk, Martin R. and Bruch, Olaf and Reith, Dirk, "Investigation of Crystallization and Relaxation Effects in Coarse-Grained Polyethylene Systems after Uniaxial Stretching", POLYMERS (2021), doi:10.3390/polym13244466

+- Brunk, Aaron and Duenweg, Burkhard and Egger, Herbert and Habrich, Oliver and Lukacova-Medvid'ova, Maria and Spiller, Dominic, "Analysis of a viscoelastic phase separation model", JOURNAL OF PHYSICS-CONDENSED MATTER (2021), doi:10.1088/1361-648X/abeb13

+- Zhang, Zidan and Krajniak, Jakub and Ganesan, Venkat, "A Multiscale Simulation Study of Influence of Morphology on Ion Transport in Block Copolymeric Ionic Liquids", MACROMOLECULES (2021), doi:10.1021/acs.macromol.1c00025

+- Tubiana, Luca and Kobayashi, Hideki and Potestio, Raffaello and Duenweg, Burkhard and Kremer, Kurt and Virnau, Peter and Daoulas, Kostas, "Comparing equilibration schemes of high-molecular-weight polymer melts with topological indicators", JOURNAL OF PHYSICS-CONDENSED MATTER (2021), doi:10.1088/1361-648X/abf20c

+- Thaler, S. and Praprotnik, M. and Zavadlav, J., "Back-mapping augmented adaptive resolution simulation", JOURNAL OF CHEMICAL PHYSICS (2020), doi:10.1063/5.0025728

+- Hsu, Hsiao-Ping and Kremer, Kurt,
+"Efficient equilibration of confined and free-standing films of highly entangled polymer melts", JOURNAL OF CHEMICAL PHYSICS (2020), doi:10.1063/5.0022781

+- Fiorentini, Raffaele and Kremer, Kurt and Potestio, Raffaello, "Ligand-protein interactions in lysozyme investigated through a dual-resolution model", PROTEINS-STRUCTURE FUNCTION AND BIOINFORMATICS (2020), doi:10.1002/prot.25954

+- Papez, Petra and Merzel, Franci and Praprotnik, Matej, "Rotational Dynamics of a Protein under Shear Flow Studied by the Eckart Frame Formalism", JOURNAL OF PHYSICAL CHEMISTRY B (2023), doi:10.1021/acs.jpcb.3c02324

+- Smith, Spencer and Michalski, Peter and Carette, Jacques and Keshavarz-Motamed, Zahra, "State of the Practice for Lattice Boltzmann Method Software", ARCHIVES OF COMPUTATIONAL METHODS IN ENGINEERING (2024), doi:10.1007/s11831-023-09981-2

+- Bause, Marius and Bereau, Tristan,
+"Reweighting non-equilibrium steady-state dynamics along collective variables", JOURNAL OF CHEMICAL PHYSICS (2021), doi:10.1063/5.0042972

+- Rudzinski, Joseph F. and Bereau, Tristan, "Coarse-grained conformational surface hopping: Methodology and transferability", JOURNAL OF CHEMICAL PHYSICS (2020), doi:10.1063/5.0031249

+- Singh, Manjesh K. and Hu, Minghan and Cang, Yu and Hsu, Hsiao-Ping and Therien-Aubin, Heloise and Koynov, Kaloian and Fytas, George and Landfester, Katharina and Kremer, Kurt, "Glass Transition of Disentangled and Entangled Polymer Melts: Single-Chain-Nanoparticles Approach", MACROMOLECULES (2020), doi:10.1021/acs.macromol.0c00550

+- Zhao, Yani and Cortes-Huerto, Robinson and Kremer, Kurt and Rudzinski, Joseph F., "Investigating the Conformational Ensembles of Intrinsically Disordered Proteins with a Simple Physics-Based Model", JOURNAL OF PHYSICAL CHEMISTRY B (2020), doi:10.1021/acs.jpcb.0c01949

+- Zhao, Yani and Singh, Manjesh K. and Kremer, Kurt and Cortes-Huerto, Robinson and Mukherji, Debashish, "Why Do Elastin-Like Polypeptides Possibly Have Different Solvation Behaviors in Water-Ethanol and Water-Urea Mixtures?", MACROMOLECULES (2020), doi:10.1021/acs.macromol.9b02123

+- Lee, Eunsang and Paul, Wolfgang,
+"Additional Entanglement Effect Imposed by Small Sized Ring Aggregates in Supramolecular Polymer Melts: Molecular Dynamics Simulation Study", MACROMOLECULES (2020), doi:10.1021/acs.macromol.9b02209

+- Grommes, Dirk and Reith, Dirk,
+"Determination of relevant mechanical properties for the production process of polyethylene by using mesoscale molecular simulation techniques", SOFT MATERIALS (2020), doi:10.1080/1539445X.2020.1722692

 # Example usage

 A minimal Python script to run a coarse-grained polymer melt simulation in Espresso++ looks like: